 There are also comments to help you gain a deeper understanding of the ratings.

-It includes teachers and schools from a range of different countries including Canada, the USA, Ireland, Australia and more.
+It includes teachers and schools from a range of different countries including Canada, the USA, Ireland, Australia, and more.

 There are a few ways you can search for a teacher on this platform.
 You can search a school and view all of their teachers, or simply search by first and last name.

 You can rate teachers on a range of different things like their respect, empathy, and integrity.
 Seeing the ratings and deciphering their meanings is very simple as well.

 The site lets students and raters enter various pros and cons of a certain professor or lecturer.
 If you want to learn about the quality of various cities and universities, this website should be able to help.

 Ratings on this site go from 1 to 10, with ten being the best and highest quality.

 These are some of the best sites where you can rate your teachers and professors.
 Whether you want to tell others about the experience you’ve had, or want to do your own research before choosing classes, these are the best resources out there.

 If you know of any other great websites or resources to rate and learn about teachers or professors, be sure to let us know in the comment section below.